kauefraga/pavus/README.md

 **Next-generation markdown tool**

-Preview your markdown file, generate it from templates and more!
+Preview your markdown file, generate one from templates and more.
+Add pavus in your toolchain!

 [Getting started](#usage) •
 [Installation](#installation) •